-

 Stephanie Chang, NYU Langone Health

 Dr. Stephanie Chang is an associate professor of cardiothoracic surgery and is the surgical director of lung transplant at NYU Langone Health.
-She completed her undergraduate studies at Brown University, obtained her MD at Duke University, and completed general surgery residency and cardiothoracic surgery fellowship at Washington University in St. Louis.
 Her practice focuses on thoracic oncology, robotic thoracic surgery, and lung transplant.
-She was a previous recipient of the AATS Surgical Investigator grant, and currently has research funded by NHLBI.
-She serves on the thoracic education committee, and has participated in the Annual Meeting program committees.
+She currently has research funded by NHLBI focusing on risk factors for primary graft dysfunction and increasing the donor pool through novel donation techniques.
+She serves on the thoracic education committee, has received multiple AATS Foundation awards/grants, and has participated in Annual Meeting program committees.
+She performed the first fully robotic bilateral lung transplant, for which she was included in the Time 100 Health list in 2025.

 -